Healthy Homes Assessment Birchville

 Birchville Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory in all Birchville and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required to all Birchville and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that prove conformance with the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records of their conformance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of the rental property.

 From 1 July 2021

-• Private landlords and property managers have to ensure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.
+• Property managers and private landlords must ensure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 From July 1st 2023